elmtree-askmo/cloudcannon-app/content/learn/chemistry/describe-how-the-carboxyl-and-phosphate-groups-influence-acidity-in-organic-molecules.md

 url: /learn/chemistry/questions/describe-how-the-carboxyl-and-phosphate-groups-influence-acidity-in-organic-molecules
 score: -1.0
 related_article1:
-    id: 167048
+    id: 167037
-    title: How do hydroxyl and carbonyl groups influence molecular polarity?
+    title: >-
+        Why is the hydroxyl group considered polar and hydrophilic?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-hydroxyl-and-carbonyl-groups-influence-molecular-polarity
+    url: /learn/chemistry/questions/why-is-the-hydroxyl-group-considered-polar-and-hydrophilic
 related_article2:
-    id: 167035
+    id: 167044
-    title: How do functional groups enhance the chemical diversity of hydrocarbons?
+    title: >-
+        How does the structure of an amino group contribute to its basic nature?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-functional-groups-enhance-the-chemical-diversity-of-hydrocarbons
+    url: /learn/chemistry/questions/how-does-the-structure-of-an-amino-group-contribute-to-its-basic-nature
 related_article3:
-    id: 167054
+    id: 167053
-    title: How do proteins and amino acids exemplify the principles of organic chemistry?
+    title: >-
+        What defines organic chemistry and how does it relate to functional group diversity?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-proteins-and-amino-acids-exemplify-the-principles-of-organic-chemistry
+    url: /learn/chemistry/questions/what-defines-organic-chemistry-and-how-does-it-relate-to-functional-group-diversity
 related_article4:
-    id: 167045
+    id: 167040
-    title: Why is the amino group important in biological systems?
+    title: >-
+        How can the presence of a carbonyl group be used to identify sugars?
     subject: Chemistry
-    url: /learn/chemistry/questions/why-is-the-amino-group-important-in-biological-systems
+    url: /learn/chemistry/questions/how-can-the-presence-of-a-carbonyl-group-be-used-to-identify-sugars
 related_article5:
-    id: 167053
+    id: 167034
-    title: What defines organic chemistry and how does it relate to functional group diversity?
+    title: >-
+        What are the key characteristics of hydrocarbons that make them suitable for fuel applications?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-defines-organic-chemistry-and-how-does-it-relate-to-functional-group-diversity
+    url: /learn/chemistry/questions/what-are-the-key-characteristics-of-hydrocarbons-that-make-them-suitable-for-fuel-applications
 ---

 &nbsp;